loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

   ```,
 )
 As can be seen here, we can now re-use `n`, allowing us to actually write
-fibonacci.
+Fibonacci.

 By imagining some more syntax, we could simplify this even further!
 If we were to introduce some sugar, for example a `?` operator,
 which could simplify a term such as `let a + b = n; let !n1 = a; let !n2 = b; k(n1 + n2)`
 into: `k(*n + *n)`.
-Rewriting fibonacci with this operator could result in something like this instead:
+Rewriting Fibonacci with this operator could result in something like this instead:
 ```hs
 fib : *(!int ⊗ ~int)
   = \(n,k) ->